 Instead of giving up, you adapt and evolve — finding ways to get past these difficult times.
 If there is any time to be strategic, now is the time.
 If there is any good time to market your brand, it is now.
-And because email marketing has one of the channels with the highest ROI but lower the cost, it’s the most ideal route to take to keep in touch with your customers and prospects.
+And because email marketing has one of the channels with the highest ROI but lowers the cost, it’s the most ideal route to take to keep in touch with your customers and prospects.

 Here are some email marketing examples sent by different brands during the course of this recent pandemic.
 We will break down some important points why these emails are some of the best.

 Coaching services, EntreLeadership, lives up to its name of helping businesses grow by hosting a free online leadership event.
 What makes the offer even more irresistible is that the speakers are all top business leaders.
 On a usual day, these conferences cost hundreds of dollars, but they’re offering it for free.
 The move sends a clear message to their clients and prospects that their commitment does not change no matter how difficult and challenging the season is.